-1 4.
-That the Agency's request for damages for dismissed; 2 5.
-That the Agency or Complainants be required to pay Respondents' costs for filing 3 the Motion for Sanctions.

-The ALJ erred in orally denying Respondents' Motion to Dismiss or Reopen Discovery and Keep Record Open (Ex.
+- That the Agency or Complainants be required to pay Respondents' costs for filing the Motion for Sanctions. - The ALJ erred in orally denying Respondents' Motion to Dismiss or Reopen Discovery and Keep Record Open (Ex.
 X94; Tr.
 673) in light of BOLI witness Aaron Cryer's March 13, 2015 testimony about "possible undisclosed collusion among Complainants, Basic Rights Oregon and/or the Agency" (PFO, p.
 76, ¶ 40).
 See also Tr.
-637-638, 643; Respondents' contemporaneous Motion to Reopen Contested Case Record dated May 29, 2015.
+637-638, 643; Respondents'

+contemporaneous Motion to Reopen Contested Case Record dated May 29, 2015.